-A saddle thrombus occurs when a blood clot becomes lodged in the base of the aorta where two large arteries branch off to each rear leg.
-This condition is sometimes called feline arterial thromboembolism or feline aortic thromboembolism.
+A saddle thrombus occurs when a blood clot becomes lodged in the base of the aorta where it branches off to each of the cat's rear legs.
+Your vet will probably refer to the condition as feline arterial thromboembolism or feline aortic thromboembolism.

 The aorta is the main artery that carries oxygenated blood from the left ventricle of the heart to other parts of the body, including the rear limbs.
-The region where the arteries branch off to the rear legs is called the "saddle" due to its shape.
+The region where the aorta branches off to the rear legs is called the saddle due to its shape.

-The term "thrombus" describes a large blood clot that forms in a blood vessel or the heart.
-An "embolus" is a small clot that breaks off of a thrombus and becomes lodged in a vessel.
-Together, these conditions are called "thromboembolism," which is obstruction of blood flow caused by an embolism from a blood clot.
+The term "thrombus" describes a large blood clot that forms inside a blood vessel or within the heart.
+An embolus is a small clot that breaks off of a thrombus and then becomes lodged in a blood vessel.
+Together, these conditions are called thromboembolism, which is obstruction of blood flow caused by an embolism from a blood clot.